tjesi/anonymous-tokens/README.md

 # anonymous-tokens

 This is joint work by [Tjerand Silde](https://tjerandsilde.no) and [Martin Strand](https://twitter.com/martinstrand).
-Code is written by Tjerand.
+This work is currently being implemented in C# in cooperation with [Henrik Walker Moe](https://no.linkedin.com/in/henrikwalkermoe).
+Check out the repository at [github.com/HenrikWM/anonymous-tokens](https://github.com/HenrikWM/anonymous-tokens).

 We present a simple protocol for anonymous tokens.
 The real world situation in mind is the Norwegian contact tracing app Smittestopp 2.0.
 We have three parties in our protocol: Smittestopp Backend, Smittestopp App and Smittestopp Verification.
 More information about the setting can be found in the [Fhi.Smittestopp.Documentation](https://github.com/folkehelseinstituttet/Fhi.Smittestopp.Documentation) repository.